ropg/LoRaWAN_ESP32/README.md

 This is for those wanting to use RadioLib's `LoRaWANNode` in combination with the ESP32's deep sleep.
 Unlike some other embedded systems, the ESP32 loses RAM contents during deep sleep, except for 8kB of RAM connected to the the built-in Real-Time Clock.
 RadioLib LoRaWAN offers the ability to take the session state and save it somewhere for next time you want to send a packet.
 In its simplest form, this library provides that somewhere, putting that which can be safely lost (the session state) in RTC RAM, and that which you don't want to lose (the information needed to create the next session), in the ESP32's NVS flash partition.

+> [!WARNING]
+> This library interacts with experimental RadioLib / LoRaWANNode functions that are not in any released versions yet, so for the time being this is only for those using RadioLib fresh off GitHub.***

 A more advanced use of this library is to have it manage the LoRaWAN endpoint provisioning information also.
 There's a way to provide the provisioning data from your own code, for you to use if you are building a LoRaWAN device with a web interface or using an app and Bluetooth, or if you keep your provisioning data on 8" floppy, or whatever.
 If your code starts `persist.manage` with no provisioning information in flash, the node will start a serial dialogue to obtain the information.
 There you can just paste in the information, e.g. from The Things Network registration screen.

 ```